daverona/docker-rdkit/README.md

 When you build the image, you can specify RDKit version as shown above.
 If you don't specify the value of build argument `RDKIT_VERSION`, Release_2019_03_4 will be used.
-If you specify `RDKIT_VERSION`, don't forget to change the tag name.
+If you specify `RDKIT_VERSION`, don't forget to change the tag name accordingly.

 ## Quick Start